 The seat is the widest of any single rocker in our review at 23.3″ and will fit all but the biggest bums.
 As an added bonus, Amish Casual ships the majority of their chairs as natural wood (no paint or stain).
 You can choose to either use the rocker as is or color it in the palette of your choice!

 Perhaps my favorite feature of this chair is the rolled/curved front area of the seat.
 In many rockers, the sharp front edge of the seat will cut into the fleshy back of your leg after sitting for a while, especially if you’re short.
-In this chair, on the other hand, can remain comfortable for hours of front porch eating, guitar-picking, conversation, hot/cold beverage sipping, etc!
+This chair, on the other hand, can remain comfortable for hours of front porch eating, guitar-picking, conversation, hot/cold beverage sipping, etc.

 So if you want wood (and need the high capacity) this is the plus-size rocking chair for you!

 2. Semco – Best Plus-Size Resin Rocking Chair

-If you want a great looking chair that will last forever, this is it.
+If you want a great-looking chair that will last forever, this is it.
 When I was looking at these chairs I was approached by an older gentleman who literally yelled at me to BUY THEM!
 He was pretty deaf and didn’t mean to yell, but he went on to explain that he had these exact chairs which had been sitting on his porch for nearly 15 years and still looked as good as they did when he bought them.

 While resin chairs, such as these, are known for their ability to withstand the elements, the extra thick material of this chair makes that especially true here.
 In addition to providing it with a 600lb capacity, the thicker material means that these chairs are unlikely to break or crack from cold or normal use.

 These chairs are extremely comfortable, have a high capacity, and will last longer than the porch you put them on (not really…but they’re durable).
 Which, all in all, ranks them up there as the best outdoor rocking chairs made of resin!